Skip to main content

 (5) Any fees to accept online payments shall be clearly disclosed in payment window(s).

-(6) Any payment made online shall be treated as a payment made at the company's business office and shall be posted to the account in accordance with paragraph (E) of this rule.
-The time needed to post the payment to the account shall be clearly stated.
+(6) Any payment made online shall be treated as a payment made at the company's business office and be posted to the account in accordance with paragraph (E) of this rule with the time needed to post the payment to the account clearly stated.

 (7) If a customer chooses to use online billing, the customer shall not be restricted to making payments online in the future.
 All payment methods shall continue to be available to the customer.